10 December 2024

 There is also a Dolphin for iOS app out there, but that one only makes sense if you provide the dynarecs via a MacOS/Windows pc.
 That's why I never dug into that topic, because why should I?
 And there is an old Dolphin RetroArch core out there, which does not work in MacOS anyways.

-Bottom line: The MacOS emulator is a no-brainer.
+Bottom line: The MacOS emulator is a no-brainer, and RetroAchievements for GameCube Games are another huge step forward.

 Nintendo 64